shockey/ghost-external-links/README.md

 # Quick Remove
 1. Change directories to your Ghost root.
-2. Run the removal script: `./ghost-external-links/install.sh remove`.
+2. Run the removal script: `./ghost-external-links/install.sh`.